We’ve now published our 2020 round-up of London exhibitions. Click here to see the current guide.

 A racy renaissance at the National Gallery

-Giovanni da Rimini: An Early 14th-Century Masterpiece Reunited (June 14 – October 8) sees the exquisite ‘Scenes from the Lives of the Virgin and other Saints’ by Giovanni da Rimini, reunited with ‘Scenes from the Life of Christ’ to make the diptych that many experts believe the two masterpieces make.
+At The National Gallery, Giovanni da Rimini: An Early 14th-Century Masterpiece Reunited (until October 8) sees the exquisite ‘Scenes from the Lives of the Virgin and other Saints’ by Giovanni da Rimini, reunited with ‘Scenes from the Life of Christ’ to make the diptych that many experts believe the two masterpieces make.

 By contrast Monochrome: Painting in Black and White (November 1 2017 – February 18 2018) comprises works on glass, vellum, ceramic, silk, wood, and canvas by artists such as Rembrandt, Picasso, and Gerhard Richter (1932–) and uncovers the fascinating but little-studied history of black-and-white painting.